includeos/IncludeOS/README.md

 * Create a network bridge called `include0`, for tap-networking.
 * Build the vmbuilder, which turns your service into a bootable image.
 * Copy `vmbuild` and `qemu-ifup` from the repo, over to `$INCLUDEOS_HOME`.

-**NOTE:** The script will install packages, and thus will require sudo access.

 Detailed installation instructions for [Vagrant](https://github.com/hioa-cs/IncludeOS/wiki/Vagrant), [OS X](https://github.com/hioa-cs/IncludeOS/wiki/OS-X) and [Ubuntu](https://github.com/hioa-cs/IncludeOS/wiki/Ubuntu) are available in the Wiki, as well as instructions for [building everything from source](https://github.com/hioa-cs/IncludeOS/wiki/Ubuntu#b-completely-build-everything-from-source-slow).